-- 4.1.2 Describe the concept of federalism by comparing powers exercised by local, state and national levels of government recognizing tribal sovereignty as a tribal nation's inherent right to self-govern. - 4.2.1 Use maps and other geographic representations (such as globes and graphs), tools and technologies to acquire, process and report information from a spatial perspective. - 4.3.1.B.
-Identify major Native American groups and their ways of life in each region, including economic impact, customs and viewpoints on land usage and ownership. - 4.1.W.1 Tell a story or recount an experience with appropriate facts and relevant, descriptive details, speaking audibly in coherent sentences at an appropriate pace. - 4.3.2.A.
-Identify the characteristics of culture (language, customs, beliefs, food, clothing, shelter) and compare the cultural characteristics of different regions of the United States. - 4.3.2.B.
-Explain how the characteristics of culture affect the ways in which people live. - 4.4.2.A.
+- 4.1.2 Compare powers exercised by the local, state and national levels of governments, recognizing tribal sovereignty as a tribal nation's inherent right to self-govern. - 4.2.1 Use maps and other geographic representations (such as globes and graphs), tools, and technologies to acquire, process and report information from a spatial perspective. - 4.3.1B.
+Identify major First Indian groups and their ways of life in each region, including economic activities, customs and viewpoints on land usage and ownership. - 4.3.2A.
+Identify the characteristics of culture (language, customs, beliefs, food, clothing, shelter) and compare the cultural characteristics of different regions of the United States. - 4.3.2B.
+Explain how the characteristics of culture affect the ways in which people live. - 4.4.2A.
 Identify and locate on a map the major cities of the United States, including their relative location to natural resources and transportation routes.